Plastic Free

 Unit 5- Computer practical

-· Understand and appreciate various dimensions of Mass Communication
+· To understand and appreciate various dimensions of Mass Communication.

-· Develop and understanding of the fundamental concepts in Journalism
+· To develop and understanding of the fundamental concepts in Journalism.

-· Discuss the recent trends in Mass Media
+· To discuss the recent trends in Mass Media.

 MAJOR DS2: